GoogleChrome/chromium-dashboard/README.md

 **Notes**

 - If you get an error saying `No module named protobuf`, try installing it locally with `python -m pip install protobuf`.

-- Locally, the `/feature` list pulls from prod (https://www.chromestatus.com/features.json).
-Opening one of the features will 404 because the entry is not actually in the local db.
-If you want to test local entries, go to `http://127.0.0.1:8080/` instead of `localhost` to use local data.

 - When installing the GAE SDK, make sure to get the version for python 2.7.
 It is no longer the default version.